 There is more to do at your destination.
 You have to lock up the bike (and that may not eliminate the risk of theft, depending on where you live).
 If you don't want your lights and accessories to get stolen, they have to be removed and brought with you.
 Detaching baskets or bags from your cargo rack takes some time.
 During the winter you will also want to remove some of your heavy winter clothing because businesses are heated to absurd temperatures.

 At first, all of this will seem like a great hassle.
 But do not assume that it will always seem like a great hassle.
 Give it time!
 If you bike regularly and develop habits, it is not bad.
 You will eventually start getting ready 10-20 minutes earlier than you would for a car trip, and everything will magically take care of itself as you go through your routine.

 Unlike a car, it is very realistic to do all your own maintenance on your bicycle: one book will teach you pretty much everything you need to know.
-At the present time tools and replacement parts can be ordered online and will arrive quickly.
+Depending on where you live, tools and replacement parts can be ordered online for delivery.
 If you lack a car, this fact makes bicycle ownership a much more realistic option in suburban/rural areas where you're not going to have a bike shop nearby for the inevitable repairs.

 More advice for beginners:

 I earn my living through software development and I do most of my work in the Go language.
 I'm not sure Go is a great choice yet for people who want job security, but the language is excellent for building maintainable software and I can highly recommend it if that is your primary concern.

 Here are some of my open-source golang packages:

 I still have a lot of Go code I use privately that needs to be cleaned up and released, so this section will surely grow over time.